Spina Bifida And Incontinence

 If you are retaining urine and unable to empty your bladder effectively then you may be taught intermittent self catheterisation (ISC) as a method for emptying your bladder.
 This will also help to eliminate overflow incontinence.
 ISC involves inserting a fine tube into the urethra to drain urine out of the bladder.
 Cleanliness is a vital part of the preparation in order to avoid introducing infections into the bladder.
 There are various types of catheter, most are designed to be used once and then thrown away.
 Your healthcare professional we help you decide what is best for your needs.

 If long term catheterisation is needed and you are not suitable for intermittent self catheterisation then you may be advised to have an indwelling catheter fitted.
 This involves inserting a fine tube through the urethra up into the bladder.
 This can be attached to either a valve or a drainage bag.
 The catheter will need to be replaced every few weeks.
-For more information on Indwelling catheters click here.

-Some spina bifida patients are less mobile, this can lead to constipation, which then can in turn lead to overflow incontinence.
+Some Spina Bifida patients are less mobile, this can lead to constipation, which then can in turn lead to overflow incontinence.
 To relieve constipation quickly, there are some over-the-counter laxatives that can be purchased.
 These can be used in order to avoid impaction of the bowel and any overflow incontinence as a result.
 There are a variety of laxatives available that act in different ways.
 Bulking laxatives such as Fybogel, which work in the same way as increasing fibre in their diet; osmotic laxatives, which work by softening the stool making it easier to pass, and stimulant laxatives such as senna, which encourages peristalsis and stimulates the gut to pass the stool.
 Make sure that you speak to your local pharmacist or GP about which type of laxative is best to use.

 Enemas/ Rectal Irrigation